dirigonaut/video-sync/RoadMap.md

 # ToDo:
+  - Consistent shutdown/logging reaction based upon whether it is a start up failed or request failed.
   - Remote admin log in
     - Feature turned on/off via config[Done]
     - Need base dir for this to work[Done]